Valuable ways to ensure patient adherence in healthcare

 Personalized interventions

-A transparent, no-blame strategy like the VMS patient adherence promotes patient engagement and gives them a forum to voice their treatment-related worries.
+A transparent, no-blame strategy like the Momentum patient adherence promotes patient engagement and gives them a forum to voice their treatment-related worries.
 This enables Healthcare providers to comprehend and foresee any circumstances preventing patients from taking their medication.
 A plan that works for one patient might not be as successful for another; therefore, it is wise to evaluate each situation individually.
 The more specifically tailored the solutions are to the patients and their unique challenges, the better.

 Ownership of treatment